|>> Home > Immunization > Fact Sheets|

 Vaccines are the best way to protect against some very serious diseases.
-Protect against four serious types of meningococcal bacteria: A, C, Y, W-135 with this vaccine.
+Protect yourself against four strains of the Human Papillomavirus (HPV): 6, 11, 16 and 18, with this vaccine.

-In Ontario, this vaccine is publicly funded for:
+In Ontario, the HPV vaccine is publicly funded for:

 What are the side effects that I should watch for following vaccination?

 Serious side effects from the vaccine are very rare (1:1,000,000).
-Most individuals have no problems following vaccination.
+Most children and adults have no problems following vaccination.
 Possible side effects include:

-For more information on this vaccine, contact one of the numbers below and ask to speak to a Public Health Nurse in the Vaccine Preventable Diseases Program.
+For more information on this vaccine, contact one of the numbers below and ask to speak to a Nurse in the Vaccine Preventable Diseases Program.